 Are there any benefits or risks in taking part?

-All women in the caesarean section group will be screened one week in advance of their caesarean to minimise the risk of transmission of infections.
+All women in the c-section group will be screened one week in advance of their c-section to minimise the risk of transmission of infections.

 The body composition machine scans have extremely low radiation dose exposure that is comparable to one day outside in the sun, and do not constitute a safety concern to babies.